Creamy Cacio e Pepe

 • Bring a large pot of salted water to boil.
 Cook the pasta until al dente.
 We will finish cooking it in the sauce.
 Reserve 1/2 cup of pasta water and set aside.

 • In a large skillet or cooking pan, add freshly cracked black pepper.
 Toast on medium heat for a few minutes until fragrant.
+Then, add the pasta water to the same cooking pan.

-Note: step away to avoid inhaling the harsh aroma of the pepper particles that may come from the formed steam.
+Note: Please step away to avoid inhaling the harsh aroma of the pepper particles that may come from the formed steam.

-1 cup heavy cream, 1 cup Parmesan or Parmigiano Reggiano, 2 Tablespoons butter
+1½ cup heavy cream, 1 cup Parmesan or Parmigiano Reggiano, 2 Tablespoons butter

 Nutrition